 RUPTURED GAS LINE EXPLOSION

-Our lawyers have represented several people that were injured in a gas explosion.
+Our attorneys have represented several people who were injured in a gas explosion.
 One case we settled recently involved a camper in Northern Minnesota whose gas line to the furnace heater was unplugged by the former owner before selling the camper.
 After our client purchased the camper, he turned on the gas, and then when he lit the pilot to start the furnace, the camper exploded.
 Our client suffered a severe burn from the explosion, but he was lucky he was not killed.
-Our attorney on the case was able to settle this gas explosion case and get fair compensation for this client.
+Our lawyer on the case was able to settle this gas explosion case and get fair compensation for this client.

 In February 2010, there were two house explosions caused by a ruptured gas line that caused significant property damage, but no injury, with fines levied against two gas companies.
 Had there been anyone in either house, they would have been killed in the explosion or severely burned.